 OpenID Connect (OIDC) builds on OAuth 2.0 by adding an authentication layer to the OAuth 2.0 protocol: using OIDC, users can prove who they are.
 Although often confused, OIDC is distinct to OAuth 2.0.
 It can deal with authentication, is more modern, better defined and potentially more secure.

 The classic “Login with Facebook” option is a typical OIDC example.
 Users wanting to access a website are redirected to Facebook to login there.
 That website may also ask Facebook to provide their name and e-mail.
 If everything goes well, Facebook will create, sign and optionally encrypt a token with a unique user ID and any associated data.
 This token will then be used by the website to create an identity for the user and, in the future, to allow them to prove it is still them.

-OIDC is therefore primarily an authentication protocol which can also carry some data about the user, access rights etc: in other words, it can carry their identity.
-But it is not meant to be used to by another App to access their data in the background.
+OIDC is therefore primarily an authentication protocol which can also carry some data about the user, access rights, etc: in other words, it can carry their identity — but it is not meant to be used to allow another App to access their data in the background.

 In effect, OpenID Connect allows application developers to outsource responsibility for authorisation and to obtain the information that allows for greater personalisation of services.

 It is worth noting that Azure Active Directory (AD) doesn’t encrypt this token by default – it only signs it to prove that it hasn’t been tampered with.
 Token encryption is an extra security measure that needs to be configured manually.